gravitational/teleport/docs/3.0/architecture.md

 IP addresses and values of their assigned labels.
 The list of connected cluster nodes is accessible to all members of the cluster via the API.

-Clients can also connect to the auth API through Teleport proxy to use a limited subset of the API to discover the member nodes of the cluster.
+Clients can also connect to the auth API through the Teleport proxy to use a limited subset of the API to discover the member nodes of the cluster.

 Cluster administration is performed using `tctl` command line tool.